EthanHolleman/site_dev/content/posts/why-are-maker-spaces-empty.md

 For example, I am relatively proficient in the usual "maker" complement of skills; I own (and am continually operating) a 3D printer, have the knowledge and kit to put together basic electronics, and know how to use standard shop tools.
-Often local maker spaces (like the Davis Craft Center) do not offer equipment that goes much beyond this.
+Often, local maker spaces (like the Davis Craft Center) do not offer equipment that goes much beyond this.
 Why would I use a public 3D printer that I have very little control over when I own one myself?
 Why bike to the craft center to solder up a board when